konovic/lethal_company_modpack/README.md

 #### Update:
 1. Locate and open the Lethal Company installation folder by opening Steam, right clicking on `Lethal Company`, scrolling over `Manage` and clicking on `Browse Local Files`.
-2. Skip this step if you have not modified any files in `BepInEx\config`.
+2. Perform the following if you have modified any files in `BepInEx\config`. **This includes any changes made using LethalConfig in the game menu.**
     1. Backup your `BepInEx\config` folder to a temporary safe location e.g. the desktop.
-3. Skip this step if you have not modified any files in `BepInEx\plugins`.
+3. Perform the following if you have modified any files in `BepInEx\plugins`.
     1. Backup any folders with manual modifications (e.g. `BepInEx\plugins\x753-More_Suits\moresuits` if you added a `!less-suits.txt` file).
-4. Delete the existing `BepInEx` folder.
+4. **Delete the existing** `BepInEx` **folder.**
-5. Follow the steps for `INSTALL` as above.
+5. Follow the steps for [INSTALL](https://github.com/konovic/lethal_company_modpack#install) as above.
-6. If you performed step 2, copy the `config` folder back into the `Lethal Company\BepInEx` folder.
+6. If you performed step 2i, copy the `config` folder back into the `Lethal Company\BepInEx` folder.
+If you're not sure, you probably want to overwrite the modpack's default config files.
-7. If you performed step 3, restore any additional files/folders.
+7. If you performed step 3i, restore any additional files/folders.
 Take care when copying files from older mod versions to newer mod versions.

 ---
 | Mod/Plugin                                                                                 | Version | Author          |